Margarethe Stockhausen

-Margarethe Stockhausen (29 March 1803 – 1877), born Margarethe Schmuck, was a soprano singer who had a distinguished career in Europe and Britain during the 1820s and 1830s.
+Margarethe Stockhausen (29 March 1803 – 1877), born Margarethe Schmuck, was a soprano who had a distinguished career in Europe and Britain during the 1820s and 1830s.
 She was wife of the harpist Franz Anton Adam Stockhausen, and mother of the eminent musicians Julius, Franz and Henri Stockhausen.

 Margarethe Schmuck was born in Guebwiller, Alsace, the daughter of a notary.
 She studied singing in Paris under Giuseppe Catrufo.
 Her niece Josephine Bildstein also had a singing career.
 While in Paris Margarethe met the young harpist Franz Stockhausen (b.
 1789), who was then living by teaching and performing.
 Franz was a friend of Sébastien Érard and a correspondent of Beethoven's, in the circle of François-Antoine Habeneck, and shared lodgings with the violinist Christian Urhan.
 She married Franz in Paris in 1822 and they began a family, and they also began giving concerts together, often with Franz accompanying her on the harp.
 At first she became well known for her recitals of songs of Alsace, which were warmly received in Paris, and she was noted for the beauty and pearl-like quality of her voice and its spiritual conviction.
 She was a devout Roman Catholic.

 After a year in Alsace in 1825, she returned to Paris where her son, the famous singer Julius Stockhausen, was born in 1826.
 In January 1827 she was named an Honorary Singer of the (French) King's Chapel, through Rochefoucauld influence.
 However it soon became necessary for the family to look elsewhere for an income, so they moved to London, and in May 1827 gave their first concert at the Royal Academy of Music in a recital at which Giuditta Pasta also sang.
 After this they received many bookings for soirees and private parties.
 They befriended Ignaz Moscheles there.
 The Swiss songs made her the darling of English audiences.
 During the second year in London she sang a good deal in oratorio, especially in the works of Handel, in which she was strongly encouraged by Sir George Smart.